DarkFlippers/unleashed-firmware/.github/pull_request_template.md

 # Checklist (do not modify)

 - [ ] PR has description of feature/bug or link to Confluence/Jira task
-- [ ] Description describe what actions need to check this code.
+- [ ] Description contains actions to verify feature/bugfix
-- [ ] I build this code, upload it do device and check feature/bugfix
+- [ ] I've built this code, uploaded it to the device and verified feature/bugfix